 A minimum GCSE Grade 6 in theology.
 No previous knowledge is required, although some parts of the theology GCSE course (studied in Years 10 and 11) give a flavour of some philosophical and ethical issues covered in the A Level course.
 It is an essay-based subject where further reading is required and strongly encouraged.

-Students attend A Level conferences and workshops.
+You will attend A level conferences and workshops.
 There are also a huge range of books in the library along with many podcasts to download including The Moral Maze, The Philosophers Arms and In Our Time.

 Physical Education